digipolisantwerpdocumentation/snippets/DigitalAssetsExpress/digital-assets-express_example_nodejs/README.md

 Similar endpoints are available to get only the mediafile download URL or thumbnail URL.

 Warning: The thumbnail URL might not be instantly available.
-Please refer to the "Thumbnail generation" section below for more information.
+Please refer to the "Note on thumbnail generation" section below for more information.

 ### Delete file